bastibe/jbof/README.md

 Every action (add/delete Item, add/delete Array) only touches files within the Item/Array in question, and does not interfere with other concurrent actions.
 In other words, DataSet is thread-safe.

+DataSets can be exported as HDF files, to make them easy to transfer to other computers.
+The HDF files can still be opened as DataSets, albeit only in read-only mode.

 ## Structure